Burnout and Microstressors: How Small Daily Stress Leads to Big Exhaustion

 Microstressors are tiny, often overlooked moments of tension that chip away at your emotional and mental reserves.
 Research shows that burnout is more commonly caused by the accumulation of these small stressors than by one single event.

 Interestingly, the concept of microstressors emerged by accident.
-Researchers were interviewing high-performing employees—300 people across 30 global organisations—to understand what made them effective collaborators.
+Researchers were interviewing high-performing employees to understand what made them effective collaborators.
 They found many were struggling with work-life balance, feeling like they were barely holding it together.
 The cause?
 Not one identifiable stressor, but the cumulative effect of everyday life.
+Many of them were experiencing high-functioning burnout.

 Stressors that drain your personal capacity

-Stressors that drain your personal capacity include uncertainty about others' reliability, unpredictable behavior from someone in authority, or sudden increases in responsibility at work or home.
+Stressors that drain your personal capacity include uncertainty about others' reliability, unpredictable behaviour from someone in authority, or sudden increases in responsibility at work or home.

 Stressors that deplete your emotional reserves